Robert Newton: Hollywood

 Treasure Islands success prompted Newton to return to Hollywood.
 He was one of several British actors in Soldiers Three (1951), an Imperial adventure tale.
 He returned to Britain for Tom Brown's Schooldays (1951) to play Thomas Arnold, then was cast by 20th Century Fox as Javert in their version of Les Misérables (1952).
 In 1951, he was voted the sixth most popular British star in Britain.

 Gabriel Pascal gave him the role of Ferrovius in Androcles and the Lion (1952), another Shaw adaptation.
 It was made by RKO who cast Newton in the title role of Blackbeard the Pirate (1952).

 Fox asked him back for The Desert Rats (1953) opposite Richard Burton and James Mason, playing a drunken school teacher who discovers bravery during World War II.
-He was one of several names in an airplane disaster movie The High and the Mighty (1954).
+He was one of several names in an aeroplane disaster movie The High and the Mighty (1954).
 He was in an episode of Alfred Hitchcock Presents playing a tramp blackmailing a business man.

 Back in Britain, Newton was given the lead in The Beachcomber (1954), a remake of Vessels of Wrath, this time in the part originally played by Charles Laughton.
 He again played Long John Silver in an Australian-made film, Long John Silver (1954).
 It was shot at Pagewood Studios, Sydney, and directed by Byron Haskin, who had directed Treasure Island.
 The company went on to make a 26-episode 1955 TV series, The Adventures of Long John Silver, in which Newton also starred.
 Earlier in 1954, he quit the film Svengali for personal reasons to be replaced by Sir Donald Wolfit which left him open to a legal action while filming in Australia in 1954.

 His last screen appearance was as Inspector Fix in Around the World in 80 Days (1956) opposite David Niven, Shirley MacLaine and the Mexican star Cantinflas.
-It won the Academy Award for the Best Picture in 1956.
+It won the Academy Award for Best Picture in 1956.

 Personal life

 Newton married four times and had three children.

-He was accused of kidnapping his son, Nicholas, when he took him to Hollywood in 1951, the year his third marriage ended.
-After a court battle, Newton's elder son was placed in the custody of his aunt and uncle.
+In 1951, Newton was accused by his third wife, Natalie, of kidnapping their son, Nicholas, and bringing him to the United States against her wishes.
+They were divorced in 1952 and custody of Nicholas was granted to Natalie.

-He married his fourth wife, Vera Budnik, in June 1952.
-They had a son.